REU Program Summer 2024 (June 4 - August 9, 2024)

 The PARADIM REU Program is designed to give undergraduate students an introductory research experience in the growth, structural/electrical characterization, or use of first-principles theory relevant to thin films of transition metal oxides or chalcogenides currently being researched as next generation electronic materials within PARADIM.
 These projects include improving the techniques available within PARADIM to grow and characterize materials.
 Students selected will work on an independent research project using the advanced resources available in PARADIM facility labs and the facilities of the Cornell Center for Materials Research (CCMR).

+Projects are scaled to be challenging yet achievable within the program’s time frame.
 The program runs early June through mid-August.
-This ten-week introduction to a scientific research career will culminate with a convocation held jointly with the REU students from the Cornell NanoScale Facility (CNF) where each intern will give a final presentation.
+This introduction to a scientific research career will culminate with a convocation held jointly with the REU students from the Cornell NanoScale Facility (CNF) where each intern will give a final presentation.
 Interns also write a two-page report, due on at the end of the program, that will be posted on the PARADIM website.

-PARADIM REU interns receive a $5,000 stipend and housing, and up to $500 in qualified travel expenses.
+PARADIM REU interns receive a $6,000 stipend and housing, and up to $500 in qualified travel expenses.
 There are social gatherings and reasonably priced bus trips to NYS and Niagara Falls (optional/not a part of your financial package) designed to help you meet and make friends with the other ~100 REU students at Cornell.
 While we do not provide a meal plan, a great deal of free food is regularly available!

 PARADIM will offer 14 REU positions in 2024.
 (10 at Cornell, 4 at Johns Hopkins)